jbiatek/BSGRulebook/rulebook.md

 The New Caprica Crisis deck replaces the regular Crisis deck for the rest of the game.
 Game effects that target the Crisis deck now target that deck.
 The "Prepare for Jump" icon is always accompanied by an "evacuation icon" when it appears on New Caprica Crisis cards.
 "Prepare for Jump" is resolved before Galactica returns, and the evacuation icon is resolved afterward.

 Locations on New Caprica can have "Human" and "Cylon" actions.
-Only human players may use human actions, and only Cylon players may use Cylon actions, but both types of player may move to New Caprica locations as they would other locations.
+Only human players may use human actions, and only Cylon players may use Cylon actions, but both types of player are allowed to move to New Caprica locations.
 There are also 2 actions at the top of the board that can be used while on any New Caprica space.
-(For Laura Roslin's "Terminal Illness", these 2 Actions do not count as activating a location.)
+(For Laura Roslin's "Terminal Illness", these 2 actions do not count as activating a location.)
 Athena's "Resolute" ability can activate either the human or Cylon action on a New Caprica location.

 As stated on the alternate President card, when the President plays a Quorum card, they must roll a die, and if 3 or lower move to Detention.
 This only occurs when playing a Quorum card *from the hand*, not, for example, using Roslin's "Skilled Politician" once-per-game.